hanxi-guo/CIS412_AuraLab/docs/ai-feedback-api-plan.md

           "span_id": "uuid",
           "text": "You won't believe our new drop!", "severity": "major",
-          "message": "CTA is vague; focus on the benefit.", "suggestions": [
+          "comment": "CTA is vague; focus on the benefit.", "suggestions": [
             {
               "suggestion_id": "uuid",
-              "text": "Preview the new fall drop designed for weekend trips.", "rationale": "Names the drop and the use-case.", "confidence": 0.62,
+              "text": "Preview the new fall drop designed for weekend trips.", "rationale": "Names the drop and the use-case."
-              "style": "more concrete"
             }
           ]
         }